 Overall, Dim and Slimeridden Kingdoms is a good album, but it doesn’t quite live up to Gastronomicon.
 Some of the experimentation and further developing of their sound worked out, despite it also slightly taking away from what made them interesting in the first place.
 However, I’m still really excited to see in which direction they’re going to take their sound next.

-Update 13.11.15: I thought about how to approach this for a while now, since I’ve never been in a situation like this before, but I think I have to change the rating on this one.
+Update 13.11.15: I thought about how to approach this for a while now, since I’ve never been in a situation like this before, but I think I have to change the verdict on this one.
 I’ve spent a lot of time on this band’s discography and I came to realize that I was a bit too quick to judge this album when it came out.
 It has grown on me quite a bit and I noticed a lot of things and fine details in some songs that just changed my opinion of this album.
-The new, final rating is 9/10.